 If you have multiple geckos in one enclosure, you can run into instances of bullying.
 It causes a gecko more stress to be housed communally than separately, but some tolerate it better and – dare I say it? – some appear to enjoy the company of a special buddy.
 If you have a gecko that isn’t eating or is losing weight you should separate.
 If a cagemate is outweighing them by more than a few grams you should separate.

-Repashy CGD comes in multiple flavors, and you may find a gecko with a specific preference.
+Crested Gecko diets come in multiple flavors and formulas (we prefer Repashy and Pangea brands), and you may find a gecko with a specific preference.
 You may also use 100% papaya powder to entice them into eating.
 Papaya has a good Ca:P ratio so use this instead of mashing banana or other high-phosphorus fruits.
 Honey may be used as well but not often.
 By mixing the CGD sweeter than normal, geckos may become picky and refuse the unadulterated CGD.

 Do not mix babyfood into the CGD unless your gecko is sick or severely malnourished and must eat immediately.
 In most other cases, it’s better they skip a few meals in order to get them on CGD than risk an improperly balanced diet which can lead to MBD and other health issues.